istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/telemetry-api/index.md

 ([providers](/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ExtensionProvider)
 are configured in `MeshConfig`) for reporting.

-- **sampling percentage** - allows control the rate of trace sampling applied to received requests *for which no prior sampling decision has been made*.
+- **sampling percentage** - allows control of the rate of trace sampling applied to received requests *for which no prior sampling decision has been made*.

 - **custom tags** - allows control over any custom tags to add to each generated tracing span.